 - For example, consider needing to filter around the number of licenses for one year for a specific country.
 We have different filtering requirements.
-We need to develop one result for the leadership, but when we speak to our teammates, we can break it down into various categories so they can understand more about their work.
+We need to develop one result for the leadership, but when we speak to our teammates, we can break it down into various categories so they can have a better understanding about their work.

 Visualization for Peers

-When speaking to teammates, Data Analysts will often go in much more detail about their work than when speaking to leadership.
-That’s because peers need to fully understand the methodology and infrastructure used to interpret the data.
+When speaking to teammates, Data Analysts will need to go in greater details about their work as their peers need to fully understand the methodology and infrastructure used to interpret the data.
 This understanding could help them in their roles or could help paint a clearer picture of how the data fits into their department.
-Outside of the room, no one else really cares about the nuances, errors found, or how the data’s been collected, cleaned, and profiled.
+Outside the room, this granularity in addressing nuances, errors found, or how the data’s been collected, cleaned, and profiled is of limited interest.

 It’s important to expand on key points and solutions when speaking to your team or other Data Analysts.
-Identifying the pathways to the solution found will help impact the work from a different perspective.
-These peers could be working with the same data.
-Sharing a defect you just cleaned or an error you found could eliminate extra work on their side, saving the entire team time.
+Identifying the pathways to the solution found will help orient the work by the team and provide a different perspective.
+Many times, peers are working with the same data set and by sharing a defect you just cleaned or an error you just found, you could reduce or even eliminate extra or redundant work.

 Visualization for Decision-Makers

-This higher level of interpretation requires the Data Analyst to see the big story within the facts and figures.
-Bringing a clear message to the team requires more analysis, logic, and strategic thinking around what message would make the most sense from a leader’s perspective when needing to understand a specific solution or issue at hand.
+This higher level of visualization and the underlying interpretation require the Data Analyst to see the “bigger picture(s)” within the facts and figures.
+This exercise might require additional analysis, logic, and strategic thinking.
+The desired outcome is to paint a clear and unequivocal message to the project leadership team.
+The visualization provides the elements that make the most sense from a leader’s perspective to understand and take a position when addressing a specific solution or issue.